Remago624/Game_of_bones/README.md

 It's zombie shooter, and the player have 2 guns to kill zombies and ghosts.

 ## How this was made
-I think it's obvious that it was made with godot and gdscript.
+I think it's obvious that it was made with Godot and GDScript, also I almost forget my bro "Blender".

-## development steps
+Blender was used to convert animations formats to gltf

+### Things I implemented
 1-Firstly, making player, movements, camera, and camera shaking

 2-Adding guns and shooting mechanics (bullets, damage, and collisions)